Activating Machines

 When activating a machine (device), you will at minimum need a license ID for the license the activation is for, and a fingerprint for the current device.
 Other machine attributes, such as name, IP or hostname, are completely optional.

-In the example below, we'll be using a SHA256
+In the activation example (next section), we'll be using a SHA256

 digest (i.e. HMAC-SHA256

-Although we're using a device's unique machine ID in this example, a fingerprint can be any unique string able to be reproducibly queried from the device, e.g. you could write a secure random string to a file on disk or to a registry and use that, but for example purposes the device's ID works well enough.
+Although we're using a machine's unique machine GUID in this example, a fingerprint can be any unique string able to be reproducibly queried from the device, e.g. you could write a secure random string to a file on disk or to a registry and use that, but for most purposes the machine GUID works well.

-Using macOS, you can obtain the native device ID (under property IOPlatformUUID
+Using macOS, you can obtain the native machine GUID (under property IOPlatformUUID

 )